muratk5n/thirdwave/en/2019/05/confstats.md

 [Output](conflict-milmob.html)

-### Unarmed People Shot By the Police
+### People Shot By the Police

 Data is from WaPo Github [repo](https://github.com/washingtonpost/data-police-shootings).

 <a name='allshoot'/>

-All Deaths by Police Shootings by Race
+All Deaths by Police Shootings, by Race

 ```python
 import pandas as pd